Essential Information

 - Suitability: Suitable for all ages, recommended ages 12+.

-- Audio headsets: You will be provided with an audio headset, which can be adjusted to ensure you can hear your tour guide throughout.
-These headsets can be used alongside hearing aids, and tour guides can use an induction loop upon request.
-The headsets will be collected at the end of the tour.
-Please note that children under 4 will not be provided with headsets.
+- Audio headsets: You will be provided with an adjustable audio headset.
+These can be used alongside hearing aids, and tour guides can use an induction loop upon request.

 Accessibility: The tour passes through several spaces that can only be accessed by stairs, and due to the historic nature of the site there may be some areas inaccessible (the Octagon Room and Great Equatorial Telescope) to visitors with access requirements.
 An alternative tour route may be available upon request - for those looking to attend a step-free tour, please enquire with our Bookings Team.